Concerning copyrights, please contact:

 +372 617 7238

-Andrus Kivirähk (1970) is an author of adult and children’s prose, a playwright, topical satirist, and screenplay writer.
-He graduated from the University of Tartu as a journalist, and is the most powerful and prolific figure on Estonia’s literary scene today.
-Kivirähk has written 12 books for children, all of which are kept in print and widely read.
-His children’s stories are known for their rich fantasy and unique sense of humour.
-The writing is simple, the plots fast-paced, and the gallery of characters colourful and full of surprises.
+Andrus Kivirähk (1970) is an author of adult and children’s prose, a playwright, topical satirist, and screenwriter.
+He graduated from the University of Tartu as a journalist and is the most commanding and prolific figure on Estonia’s literary scene today.
+Kivirähk has won many major awards, including being on the IBBY Honour List in 2008.
+His children’s stories are known for their rich sense of fantasy and unique humour.
+The author’s writing style is simple, the stories fast-paced, and the gallery of characters colourful and full of surprises.